pavish/select-madu/README.md

 npm run build
 ```

-Build generates the build folder, which contains the iife variant, with and without minimization
+Build generates the build folder, which contains the iife variant, with and without minimization.
-It also generates the nodesrc folder which contains the es and umd variants for importing the component within your svelte app.
+It also generates the nodesrc folder which contains the esm and umd variants for importing the component within your app.

 You can also contribute by writing additional tests, adding issues that you encounter, or by helping with the documentation.